 Off-site hardwoods dominate some of the sandhills that have experienced long-term fire exclusion.
-Although these areas have many adult longleaf pines present, some areas may require additional longleaf plantings in the future.
+Although these areas have many adult longleaf pines present, some areas may need to have additional longleafs planted in the future.
 Hardwood reduction is needed to release suppressed herbaceous species, reduce competition with adult longleaf pines and encourage continued longleaf recruitment.
 In the zone interiors, chemical or mechanical treatment of off-site hardwoods will enhance the effects of prescribed fire.
 Regular fire with a fire return interval of two to three years is needed to restore this natural community.